Aptimex/QRSpool/README.md

 ## Getting Started
 Requirements:
-- An always-on computer with a static IP (Raspberry Pi is a good option)
+- A server (always-on computer) with a static IP; Raspberry Pi is a good option
-    - Python 3 (tested with 3.10.12)
+    - Docker, or Python 3 (tested with 3.10.12)
-- A Bambu printer in LAN-only mode on the same local network as that computer
+- A Bambu printer in LAN-only mode on the same local network as the server
 - A smartphone, or a computer with a webcam (a USB webcam with long cable will provide the best experience when using a computer)
     - A modern web browser (tested wtih Firefox and Chrome)